 All through the summer months, the French prepared men and supplies in the Norman ports.

-The king granted Sir Edward Dalyngrugge a licence to crenellate his mansion in Sussex due to threats of invasion.
-But Dalyngrugge decided to build a completely new structure instead.
+The king granted Sir Edward Dalyngrigge a licence to crenellate his mansion in Sussex due to threats of invasion.
+But Dalyngrigge decided to build a completely new structure instead.